Thank you to the North Carolina Justice Center for updating the below content with North Carolina information.

 15.5 – Frequently Asked Questions

 You can apply for assistance after the President declares a disaster in your state and your county is named as a recipient for Individual Assistance.
 You can check https://www.fema.gov/disasters for updates on the status of your state or county.
-To access benefits, contact the FEMA Helpline at: 1-800-621-3362 (TTY: 1-800-462-7585) or for 711 or Video Relay Service call 1-800-621-3362 (see also Section 2 of this manual).
+To access benefits, contact the FEMA Helpline at: 1-800-621-3362 (TTY: 1-800-462-7585) or for 711 or Video Relay Service call 1-800-621-3362.
+See also Chapter 2 of this manual.

-You can apply for FEMA assistance if you meet eligibility requirements of being a “non-citizen national” or a “qualified alien” and you meet the other FEMA eligibility requirements (see section 15.3 above).
+You can apply for FEMA assistance if you meet eligibility requirements of being a “non-citizen national” or a “qualified alien” and you meet the other FEMA eligibility requirements.
+Qualified aliens are:

 If you are an undocumented parent or guardian with a minor child in your household who was born in the United States or who is a qualifying alien through one of the above-listed categories, you can apply on behalf of that minor child.
 The child’s name, age, and social security number are required for the application.
 As the parent or guardian, you are not required to provide your own immigration status or the immigration status of anyone in your family other than the minor child for whom you are applying.